TaraRhoseyn/kicks_ecomm_store/README.md

 - **Bug 3: No render of products by product_group**: My filtering method through product_group was not rendering the correct products to the HTML.
 - **Fix** - Add .split() method to if statement within my product view.
 -- **Bug 4: Field Error on search feature**: After working successfully (see bug 2) the search feature became broken during development.
 When attemping to search Django would through a FieldError, 'Related Field has invalid lookup: icontains".
 -- **Fix** - Through research I discovered that in Django you can't use the Query object on ForeignKey database values.
 When I changed my product models to use a ForeignKey in place of the brand, it broke the search feature.
 I removed the ability to search by brand to fix this.
+This [answer](https://stackoverflow.com/questions/11754877/troubleshooting-related-field-has-invalid-lookup-icontains) on StackOverflow was particularly helpful in figuring this out.

 ## Deployment